spayot/mte-plus/README.md

 * Implementation: `sklearn.preprocessing.OrdinalEncoder`

 ### 2.3 Mean Target Encoding (MTE)
-**Mean Target Encoding (MTE)** also preserves the input's dimensionality but replaces the categorical value by the mean target value for all observations belonging to that category.
+**Mean Target Encoding (MTE)** also preserves the input's dimensionality but replaces the categorical value by the mean target value for all observations belonging to that category in the training set.
 * Implementation: **CUSTOM**: [`columnar.encode.MeanTargetEncoder`](./src/columnar/encode.py)

 ### 2.4 Categorical Feature Embeddings